Often, quality products are born from situations where creative people need to find solutions to their own problems.

-To create a diverse and multi-faceted business, it certainly helps to have a flexible solution with plenty of options for customization and added functionality!
+To create a diverse and multi-faceted business, it certainly helps to have a flexible system with plenty of options for customization and added functionality!
 Of course, we’re not biased or anything… 🙂

 In order to fully comprehend the WP Tasty journey, we wanted to know a bit more about the company structure.
-Raquel explained that WP Tasty was started under Food Blogger Pro, but to keep the product side of things separate from the educational and community side, the team decided to make WP Tasty its very own company.
+We learned that WP Tasty was started under Food Blogger Pro, but to keep the product side of things separate from the educational and community side, the team decided to make WP Tasty its very own company.

 Now, WP Tasty, Food Blogger Pro, and Pinch of Yum are all technically separate LLCs owned by Bjork and Lindsay – with each company having its own independent goal to make sure that it’s successful in and of itself.

 On a day-to-day basis, Lindsay runs Pinch of Yum, while Bjork runs Food Blogger Pro and WP Tasty.

 Other notable team members include former product manager and web developer Raquel Smith, and well-respected WordPress plugin developer Daniel Bachhuber (WP-CLI, WordPress REST API).

 “Team Tasty is a tight-knit remote team on a mission to help content creators optimize their content with minimal effort.”WP Tasty

 Like many digital businesses, the WP tasty team has fully embraced remote working.
 They not only found that hiring remotely gave them better access to the right people for the job; It also allowed everyone on the team to live in the best environment for them while also working for a company they love.